ljn0099/pico-hdc3022/README.md

 make
 ```

+## Documentation
-## Examples can be found in the examples directory.
+There are examples in the examples folder.
+All the code is documented in [here](https://ljn0099.github.io/pico-hdc3022/).